Narasimha1997/C-Dict/README.md

 from lookup table.

 ### Choosing lookup table size :
-It is clear that long hashes are mapped to lookup table usign modulo reduction.
+It is clear that long hashes are mapped to lookup table using modulo reduction.
 A lookup table size should be choosen in such a way that number of collisions are less.
 For example, if Lookup table is of length 1, every insertion is a collision, so probability is 1.0, similarly if we choose a lookup size of 3, the probability of collision will be reduced to 1/3.
 In general, if `N` is the size of lookup table, the probability of collision is `1/N`.
 Choosing large values of `N` can result in less collision, so most entries can be fetched in O(1) time.
 However, creating large lookup tables can occupy more memory.
 A lookup table of